isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 may approach any testing laboratories accredited by the Singapore Accreditation Council (SAC) with the relevant testing scope for your product (click
 <a href="https://sacinet2.enterprisesg.gov.sg/sacsearch/search" rel="noopener nofollow" target="_blank">here</a>for the list of accredited laboratories on SAC's website).</p>
-<p>For the certification of CGs, please contact any of our designated Conformity
-Assessment Bodies.
-Their contact information (see last page of the file) and certification scopes are available <a href="/files/list_of_CABs_and_approved_scope.pdf" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p>&nbsp;<strong>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How much does it cost to test and certify my CGs?</strong>
 </p>
-<p>The CPSO does not directly regulate prices charged by CABs for testing
+<p>The CPSO does not directly regulate prices charged by CABs and laboratories
-and certification.
+for testing and certification.
 Therefore, we are unable to advise on the cost of these services.
+Please contact any of our designated Conformity Assessment Bodies for certification.
+Their contact information (see last page of the file) and certification scopes are available <a href="/files/list_of_CABs_and_approved_scope.pdf" rel="noopener nofollow" target="_blank">here</a>.</p>
-However, we recommend that you approach multiple CABs for price comparison.
+<p>However, we recommend that you approach multiple CABs for price comparison.
 The CABs can also better guide you through the registration process (e.g. the type of test reports needed) after reviewing your product’s technical specifications.</p>
 <p><strong>&nbsp;4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How long does it take to test or to certify CGs?</strong>
 </p>
 <p>This is dependent on your product and your arrangement with the CABs.